kekeke3/PAYMONGO_QR_PH/README.md

 ## Overview

 This project demonstrates an **integration of QR Ph payments using PayMongo** for personal or testing purposes.
-It allows you to **accept payments directly into your GCash or QR Ph-enabled account** without requiring a formal business permit.
+It allows you to **deduct payments from their GCash or QR Ph-enabled accounts for testing purposes, while the actual payment is processed and received in PayMongo** without requiring a formal business permit.

 > ⚠️ **Note:** This setup is intended for **personal use or learning purposes only**.
 Using it for commercial activities without a proper business permit may violate Philippine regulations.